caydenlund/argh/README.md

 If you want to run the unit tests, you can do so with:

     $ cd src && bazel test //argh/tests:argh.test

+Also, you can run the unit tests with ASAN profiling:

+    $ cd src && bazel test --config=asan //argh/tests:argh.test

 Bazel will automatically download and build the gtest library for you, run the tests, and save the results in the `bazel-testlogs` directory.